Crassula pellucida L.

-Crassula pellucida is sweet, ground-hugging succulent, spreading into mats of beautiful geometric foliage.
-The leaves are small, green, ovate-rounded and paired along lax stems.
+Crassula pellucida is a beautiful succulent that spreads into mats of beautiful geometric foliage.
+Leaves are small, ovate to elliptic, and paired along lax stems.
 They are green, sometimes with brown stripes and with colorless or red margins.
-Flowers are small up-facing, star-shaped, white, sometimes tinged pink, and appear in spring and sporadically at other times of year.
+Flowers are small up-facing, star-shaped, white, sometimes tinged pink, and appear in spring and sporadically at other times of the year.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).